Jon Jones (director)

 Jon Jones is a Welsh film and television writer and director working primarily in the United Kingdom and the United States.
-He has directed numerous dramas for British and American television including the award-winning When I'm Sixty-Four (Prix Europa - Best TV FIlm), The Diary of Anne Frank, Blood Strangers, The Alan Clark Diaries (Director's Guild of Great Britain Best Director), A Very Social Secretary (Broadcast Press Award - Best Film), Northanger Abbey, Zen, Mr Selfridge and Going Postal.
+He has directed numerous dramas for British and American television including the award-winning When I'm Sixty-Four (Prix Europa - Best TV Film), The Diary of Anne Frank, Blood Strangers, The Alan Clark Diaries (Director's Guild of Great Britain Best Director), A Very Social Secretary (Broadcast Press Award - Best Film), Northanger Abbey, Zen, Mr Selfridge and Going Postal.

 Most recent projects are Lawless for Sky, American Odyssey and Heroes Reborn for NBCUniversal, Legends for Fox21 and Hanna for Amazon Studios.

 In 2019 the feature film Last Summer, directed and written by Jon Jones, won the BAFTA Cymru for best feature film.

-Biography

-Early life, education and early career

-Jonathan Rhys Jones was born on 5 March 1967, in Carmarthen, Carmarthenshire.
-He was raised near Narberth, Pembrokeshire, until the age of 18, attending Netherwood School, in Saundersfoot, then Oundle School, Northamptonshire, where he was in Fisher House (then called Laxton House).
-While at Oundle, he developed a passion for the dramatic arts, directing plays at the school's theatre, The Stahl.
-He graduated from University of Manchester with a degree in English literature and worked variously on archeological digs in Ecuador, as a flyman, prop maker and scenic carpenter in a repertory theatre, as a night watchman, a meat packer, a kitchen porter, a fruit picker and building labourer.
+Career

-His first job in the film and television industry was as a carpenter, building sets for advertisements and pop promos.
+Jonathan Rhys Jones first worked in the film and television industry as a carpenter, building sets for advertisements and pop promos.
 From there he worked his way up the art department in a variety of roles, finishing up as an art director working on a number of BBC dramas and the feature film The Young Americans, before returning to study direction at the National Film and Television School, Beaconsfield.
 Upon leaving three years later, his first directing jobs were Edith's Finger, which won the BAFTA Cymru for Best Short Film, and the ITV series Cold Feet, in 2000, with his three episodes receiving an average of 9 million viewers.